Focus and Scope

 Articles submitted for publication in Narrative Works will be sent (with all identifying information removed) to at least two reviewers with appropriate expertise.
 Reviewers will recommend that the article be published, published with specific revisions, or not published.
 Authors will be sent a copy of the reviewers’ comments, with all identifying information removed.

-Narrative Works is published twice a year, in spring and fall.
+Narrative Works is published twice a year.

 Open Access Policy